The structural distinction

 Diversion thresholdToll > $495k

 Iran's Hormuz toll exceeded $1 million per vessel.
-At that level, Malacca diversion via Lombok becomes economically rational for Capesize bulk carriers, and Japan and South Korea's iron ore supply chain would reroute.
+At that level, Malacca diversion via Lombok becomes economically rational for laden VLCCs carrying crude.
+Japan and South Korea's iron ore Capesizes already route via the Luzon and Lombok corridors as their primary lanes, so the toll's main burden would fall on crude tankers, not bulk carriers.
 But "rational" and "seamless" are not the same thing.
 Lombok has draft restrictions that affect laden VLCCs.
 Sunda has throughput constraints.
 A sudden large-scale diversion would create its own congestion-driven disruption at the alternative straits.

 The congestion cascade